- 1 What to do if I get chlorine in my eyes?

 If you don't know how to clean your eyes, you should know that there are special products for eye care.
 The artificial tears, for example, they are drops to clean the eyes that help keep structures lubricated and stimulate tear circulation.

-After cleaning your eyes, we recommend applying a drop of artificial tear on each one to relieve irritation and soothe discomfort.
+After cleaning your eyes, we recommend applying a drop of artificial tears in each one to relieve irritation and soothe discomfort.
 For this reason, always we advise our patients to have drops to clean their eyes at home.

 Effects of chlorine on the eyes and its consequences